RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 All the people in power had an interest in producing the body if it had been taken from a tomb that they had sealed and guarded.
 To produce the body would stop the story of resurrection in its tracks.
 But no-one could produce it.
 Nor can we imagine the disciples stealing the corpse: had they done so, they would hardly be ready to face prison and even death for the sake of a lie.

-Something changed a bunch of scared disciples into bold speakers who told the world about the Resurrection.
+Something happened to turn a bunch of scared disciples into bold speakers who told the world about the resurrection.
 It must have been something really big to set in motion a movement that spread through, and beyond, the Roman Empire, and finally conquered its persecutors.
 The resurrection of Jesus Christ accounts for what happened later: nothing else can.

 Take Peter, for example.
 He was one of Jesus’ closest friends, but when Jesus was arrested he ran away.
 He was found hanging around the place where Jesus was being held a few hours later.
 Three different people asked if he was one of the disciples.
 Scared for his own life, he told them they were wrong – that he had never even met Jesus.